connorkuehl/wording/README.md

 - [ ] The UI offers feedback for input validation:
   - [ ] guess length must be exactly the length of the answer;
   - [ ] remaining attempts are disabled when the game is over;
-  - [ ] the game is disabled when past the expiry time;
-- [ ] Expired games are marked as deleted after an interval passes
+- [ ] Games are automatically deleted once their access time is greater than a certain duration.